ThomasCanning/Hangman/README.md

-# Hangman - countries of the world edition
+# Hangman - Countries of the world edition

 The game, built in Java, features a GUI with graphics, random country selection from a text file of words, a high score system and multiplayer and single player game modes.